-At the start I tried to draw in sunlight but the shifting sun forced me to chase the forms across the page in skittering lines.
+At the start I tried to draw in sunlight, but the shifting sun forced me to chase the forms across the page in skittering lines.
 Instead of capturing forms, I diagrammed fruitless human endeavor.

 It wasn’t what I had meant to make—as is almost always the case in art—but I liked the thing of it and I liked the making.

 Twenty-one years in, I am still using this process.
-I hang an evocative but common object from the studio ceiling, shine a light through it and work the resulting shadow in ink and acrylic.
-Years of looking revealed forms sharp to diffuse.
+I hang an evocative but common object from the studio ceiling, shine a light through it, and work the resulting shadow in ink and acrylic.
+Years of looking revealed forms that range from sharp to diffuse.
 In turn I modify materials to meet new visual criteria.
-I mix and evaporated inks to capture a range from crisp black to so light you can’t quite see it, just feel it there.
-These spaces are rendered in colorless medium which, because of its viscosity, pushes neighboring pigment into recesses, bleaching white its path.
+I mix and evaporate inks to capture a range from crisp black to so light you can’t quite see it, just feel it there.
+These spaces are rendered in colorless medium which, because of its viscosity, pushes neighboring pigment into recesses, bleaching white in its path.
 In this way, materials take on a life of their own.
 Contour lines dry quickly and when filled, serve as channels, directing pools of ink to flow through the drawings.
 The pools bubble and dry leaving marks like geologic forms from evaporated lakes.

 The source objects of these drawings are essential and meaningless.
-They have to be complex enough to exceed my skills forcing me to pursue and invent.
+They have to be complex enough to exceed my skills, forcing me to pursue and invent.

 There is an unexpected world in shadows.
 A form can be utterly familiar while completely unrecognizable.
-I choose objects that are intimate and figurative in nature; a horn, a bicycle, a wheel, a glass.
+I choose objects that are intimate and figurative in nature: a horn, a bicycle, a wheel, a glass.

 The nature and subject of my inquiry shifts with each new drawing.
-Many use the tone of shadows to examine the space between the intimate object (this is my glass, I hold it in my hand, I got it from my family; which holds experiences and relationships.) and, the simple mundane object that is a glass.
+Many use the tone of shadows to examine the space between the intimate object (this is my glass, I hold it in my hand, I got it from my family, which holds experiences and relationships.) and the simple mundane object that is a glass.

-Kenneth Baker said about my work “she has piled up shadows…to create pictorial structures that wink with recognizable details but finally force the eye to surrender to their sheer graphic brilliance.”Read Less
+Kenneth Baker said about my work, “She has piled up shadows…to create pictorial structures that wink with recognizable details but finally force the eye to surrender to their sheer graphic brilliance.”Read Less